The Church of Jesus Christ of Latter-day Saints: Criticism of Joseph Smith

 In the 1830s, the church was heavily criticized for Smith's handling of a banking failure in Kirtland, Ohio.
-After the Mormons migrated west, there was fear and suspicion about the LDS Church's political and military power in Missouri, culminating in the 1838 Mormon War and the Mormon Extermination Order (Missouri Executive Order 44) by Governor Lilburn Boggs.
+After the Mormons migrated west, there was fear and suspicion about the LDS Church's political and military power in Missouri, culminating in the 1838 Mormon War and the Mormon Extermination Order by Governor Lilburn Boggs.
 In the 1840s, criticism of the church included its theocratic aspirations in Nauvoo, Illinois.
-Criticism of the practice of plural marriage and other doctrines taught by Smith were published in the Nauvoo Expositor.
-Opposition led to a series of events culminating in the killing of Smith and his brother while jailed in 1844.
+Criticism of the practice of plural marriage and other doctrines Smith taught were published in the Nauvoo Expositor in 1844.
+After Smith took a leading role in having the paper's printing press destroyed, he was charged with treason and jailed.
+While he awaited trial, an angry mob stormed the jailhouse and shot him fatally.